Breathing Techniques to Relieve Stress & Anxiety

 You can use hypnotic suggestions to help you achieve your relaxation goal or any other goal that you may have.
 There is more information in this practise self hypnosis article.

 Click the following link if you want to know more about the differences between self hypnosis, meditation and mindfulness.

 Practise your breathing techniques to relieve stress

 Being mindful of your breathing techniques is an important part of relieving stress and anxiety.
 Your autonomic nervous system controls all of the unconscious bodily functions like gut functioning, heart rate, breathing and the release of hormones like adrenaline.
-By controlling your breathing, it gives you an opportunity to take back some conscious control over what your mind and body is doing.
+By controlling your breathing, it gives you an opportunity to take back some conscious control over what your unconscious mind and body is doing.
 In effect, your breathing can be your “doorway” into slowing down some of the “fight or flight” responses that are triggered by modern living stress.

 This article has outlined how to use breathing techniques to relieve stress.
-As a practising hypnotherapist, my teaching points are built on a collection of numerous consultations with past hypnotherapy patients.
+As a practising hypnotherapist, my teaching points are built on a collection of numerous consultations with past hypnotherapy clients.
 I do not advocate that this is the only way to teach breathing techniques to relieve stress.
-Being responsive to your hypnotherapy patient and observing where to focus help is part of being a successful hypnotherapist and creating therapeutic change.
+Being responsive to your hypnotherapy client and observing where to focus help is part of being a successful hypnotherapist and creating therapeutic change.